INTRODUCTION

 Leeds Music Video Competition - £500

-British Short Film Competition 2022: The Bayview, directed by Daniel Cook (UK)
+British Short Film Competition: Half-Way, directed by Alfie Barker (UK)

-Yorkshire Short Film Competition 2022: Robin, directed by Tristan Shepherd (UK)
+Yorkshire Short Film Competition: F.O.G., directed by Malinda Kaur (UK)

-Audience Award for Best Documentary Feature: A Bunch of Amateurs, directed by Kim Hopkins (UK)
+Audience Award for Best Documentary Feature: Tish, directed by Paul Sng (UK)

 ELIGIBILITY

-3) All Films must be submitted to LIFF by midnight on 9 August 2023, and all submissions are final, no refunds are available.
+6) Films must be submitted by midnight on 31 July 2024, and all submissions are final, no refunds are available.

-7) If you have more than one film to submit, you may be entitled to fee discounts for multiple entries - please email leeds.film@leeds.gov.uk for more details.
+8) If you have more than one film to submit, you may be eligible for fee discounts for multiple entries - please email leeds.film@leeds.gov.uk for more details.

-8) We don't have a student short film competition but if your film school would like to submit multiple films they may be eligible for a discounted submission rate.
+9) We do not have a student short film competition but if your film school would like to submit multiple films they may be eligible for a discounted submission rate.
 Please email leeds.film@leeds.gov.uk

-10) LIFF is only able to select music videos made with the permission of the music artist whose music is featured.
+11) For the music videos category, LIFF is only able to select submissions made with the permission of the artist whose music is featured.

-12) Work in Progress: We can accept a submission where the final sound mix is not yet complete, for example, but we would need to see a fully completed version of the film by the final deadline date of 9 August 2023.
+13) We can accept a work-in-progress submission - for example, where the final sound mix is not yet complete - but we would need to see a fully completed version of the film by the final deadline date of 31 July 2024.

 PREMIERE POLICY

-15) For feature films, we prefer a UK premiere where possible.
-Please contact us via leeds.film@leeds.gov.uk if you would like clarification if your film has already screened or is going to be screened in the UK before LIFF 2023.
+15) For the LIFF Feature Film Competition, we require a UK Premiere.
+For features not selected for our competition, we prefer a UK premiere where possible but it is not a requirement.
+Please email leeds.film@leeds.gov.uk if you would like clarification if your film has already screened or is going to be screened in the UK before LIFF 2024.

-16) For short films, we do not have a premiere policy.
+16) For short film competitions and other shorts programmes, we do not have a premiere policy.

 SELECTED FILMS

-17) Should your film be selected, you will be required to provide a DCP of your film.
+17) If your submission is selected, you will be required to provide a DCP of your film.
 LIFF can help in the creation of a DCP which will be supplied to the filmmaker for a charge to cover the cost of making it.

-18) All films will be required to provide a subtitle track or ideally captions for hard of hearing to ensure our ongoing commitment to accessibility, though the LIFF team will be able to assist and provide facilities to help on this.
+18) All films will be required to provide a subtitle track or ideally closed captions to ensure our ongoing commitment to accessibility, though the LIFF team will be able to assist and provide facilities to help on this.

 19) LIFF does not pay screening fees for submitted and accepted films, both in and out of competition.

-20) Submission to LIFF is with the understanding that selection may be for any and all exhibition formats that constitute LIFF 2023, including in-cinema screenings, digital exhibition or both – subject to permission from the submitting filmmakers.
+20) Submission to LIFF is with the understanding that selection may be for any and all exhibition formats that constitute LIFF 2024, including screenings in cinemas and on Leeds Film Player – subject to approval from the submitting filmmakers.

 22) If the fee is paid and you have completed the submission, you can relax!
-Follow us on social media @leedsfilmfest and @leedsshortfilm for updates.
-You will receive notification if your film is selected or not on 6 September 2023.
+Follow us on social media @leedsfilmfest for updates.
+You will receive notification if your film is selected or not on 11 September 2024.

 Overall Rating